isabeldahlgren/moral-preferences/README.md

 > python moral_preferences.py evaluate --model together/meta-llama/Llama-3-70B-Instruct ...
 > ```
 > Make sure your API keys are set in your `.env` file.

+> **Default configuration:**
+> When no `--config` flag is provided, the system automatically uses the `default` configuration from `question-configs/default.json`.
+This contains the standard prompts and settings for moral preference evaluation.

 ## Setup with uv